mkazachkova/distributed-email-server/README.md

 } List;
 ```

-The use of the wrapper to contain the list is especially nice, since it keeps the linked list self-contained and abstracted away.
+The use of the wrapper to represent the list in our main code is especially nice, since it keeps the linked list self-contained and abstracted away.

 The generic linked list contains function pointers which "outsource" comparisons, printing, etc. to specific node types.
 There are also several unit tests we wrote to make sure the linked list worked; these can be run by typing in `make test`.
 The methods that this generic linked list has are listed below: